ME-ICA/tedana/docs/building_decision_trees.rst

     This is useful if a metric is to be calculated on a subset of components based on what happened during previous steps in the selection process.
-This is **not** recommended, but, since it was done as part of the original decision tree process used in the meica and tedana_v0.013, it is possible.
+This is **not** recommended, but, since it was done as part of the original decision tree process used in the meica and tedana_orig, it is possible.

 **************************************